Maria Curie-Skłodowska University: Botanic Garden

-Founded in 1946 and originally apart of the campus of the University.
+Founded in 1946 and originally a part of the campus of the University.
 In 1951, a new location of the Garden in Sławinek (a district in Lublin) was approved.
 In 1958, the University obtained the property rights of 13 hectare area.
 It has about 6,500 species of flora growing here, gathered in several area, among others, a rosarium, a branch of water plants and an alpine garden.
 It also features a reconstructed noble manor house from the second half of 18th century.
 Between 2012 and 2013, 418 species of moths in total were recorded in the Botanical Garden.